 I have put this in caps because I think it is a critical component of having a successful wedding in Bali.
 If you choose the right wedding planner they can take care of everything for you.
 Photographers, DJ’s, venues, villa accommodation, flowers, cakes, catering, videos, they can organise the lot.
 They have the contacts, they can get the best deals and above all if they are any good they can really put some imagination into your wedding.

 Bali is not an easy place to organise things.
-Sure you can book your flight, hotel and go out for dinner, but to organise a complicated wedding ( and there are issues with language barriers) can be more trouble than it’s worth.
+Sure, you can book your flight, hotel and go out for dinner, but to organise a complicated wedding ( and there are issues with language barriers) can be more trouble than it’s worth.
 You do not want to be doing this yourself.
 Trust me when I tell you this – there are just far too many variables to consider when planning a destination wedding in Bali, Indonesia.
 Things can go wrong really quickly.
-So for your special wedding day and honeymoon, it’s best to leave it to the professionals who have done this before.
+So for your special wedding day and honeymoon, it’s best to leave it to the professionals who have done this many many times before.
 They have got all the local contacts and know all the problems that might arise.
 Don’t leave things to chance just because you might save a few dollars.
 It will end up costing you more in the long run.
+Plus it will ruin your wedding.
+This is the last thing you want to happen!

-If you are thinking about getting married in Bali and need a wedding planner / organiser please get in touch with our professional team today – we will make this a hassle free, memorable day for you.← Back to Blog
+If you are thinking about getting married in Bali and need a wedding planner / organiser please get in touch with our professional team today – we will make this a hassle & stress free, memorable day for you.